We’re always looking for good writers at Baeldung.

 - As a paid author, publishing under the generic baeldung user

-There is only one core values you need to be aware of.
+There is a single core value you need to be aware of:

 The article needs to be practical and focused on a code (good code samples are absolutely essential).